AlphaSweater/Security-Bank-Portal/README.md

 - Route-level rate limiting for auth endpoints

-- Unit & security tests with Vitest
+- Unit and security tests with Vitest

 - Local HTTPS via mkcert for production-like dev environment